sumanyu-21/sumanyu-21.github.io/_pages/About.md

 ---
-title:"About"
+title: "About"
-permalink:/About/
+permalink: /About/
 header:
-	image:"/Images/AI.jpg"
+	image: "/Images/AI.jpg"
 ---

-I am a student at Indiana University
+I am a student at Indiana University.